awaescher/RepoZ/README.md

 # RepoZ

-> ### Disclaimer
-> Work in progress, quite experimental code ...

 RepoZ is a small tool to help you keeping track of local Git repositories on your development machine.

-It has a quite functional UI *(TBD, promise)* to provide a quick overview of your repositories including some shortcuts like opening a command line tool and checking out Git branches, etc.
+It has a quite "functional" UI *(improvement branch in progress)* to provide a quick overview of your repositories including some shortcuts like opening a command line tool and checking out Git branches, etc.

 ![Screenshot](_doc/RepoZ-ReadMe-UI.png)